TeachBooks/deploy-book-workflow/README.md

   - This sets the branch or alias (when using 'redirect' for `BEHAVIOR_PRIMARY`) which is shown on root.
   - It is advised to show your most recent branch on root.
 - `BEHAVIOR_PRIMARY` which is set to `redirect` whenever it's not defined in the repository variables.
-  - This indicates whether to copy the PRIMARY_BRANCH to root ('copy') or redirect from root to the PRIMARY_BRANCH ('redirect')
+  - This indicates whether to copy the PRIMARY_BRANCH to root ('copy'), move the PRIMARY_BRANCH to root ('move') or redirect from root to the PRIMARY_BRANCH ('redirect')
   - Advised to use 'redirect' if you expect to archive a version in the future so that the URL doesn't change for the reader.
 - `BRANCH_ALIASES` which is set to ` ` (just a space) whenever it's not defined in the repository variables.
   - This defines an alias (custom URL) for a branch